 Mongolia is the ultimate wild land.
 With the lowest density of population in the world and its luxuriant nature, it offers many possibilities to hike or trek, for all the levels.

 During our "hiking" tours, you'll walk for many days in a self-sufficient trek, with pack animals carrying the equipment and your belongings.
-For these treks, of course you must enjoy walking, but also have a good physical condition.
-All the tours don't require to have the same level : some are rather easy, like in Orkhon Valley and in Gorkhi-Terelj Park ; others are intended for those who regularly walk, notably in high mountain, like our trek in Altai.
+For these treks, preferably you must enjoy walking, but also have a good physical condition.
+All the tours don't require to have the same level: some are rather easy, like in Orkhon Valley and in Gorkhi-Terelj Park; others are intended for those who regularly walk, notably in a high mountain, like our trek in Altai.

 For your own comfort during the hikes and treks, please follow these instructions :

 - Before leaving, make sure that you have the physical condition required and that you're quite capable of walking 5 to 6 hours a day.

 - Bring comfortable walking shoes already used to walk.
 There's nothing worse than new shoes that will give you blisters after two days.